pop-team/pop-win/PROGRAMMING.md

 ```
 	cd pop-win
 	make
-	popcrun objects.map ./main_example resources.json
+	popcrun objects.map ./main_sql resources.json
 ```

-### main.cpp
+### main_demo.cpp
 This file contains a more complete use of the POPWin objects.
-It also instantiates a POPSensor objects and lets the user send commands via the keyboard.
-This example can be used to test the system.
+It also instantiates a remote POPSensor objects.

 To compile and run this example use:

 ```
 	cd pop-win
 	make
-	popcrun objects.map ./main resources.json
+	popcrun objects.map ./main_demo resources.json
 ```

 ### main_plot.cpp